 America’s favourite past-time, baseball, is no different.
 Major League Baseball (MLB) has a reputation for being resistant to change but the organisation began allowing players to use the Motus Baseball Sleeve and Zephyr Bioharness monitor for the 2016 season.Whoop Strap was added to the approved list a bit later.
 Some of these devices aim to assist with injury prevention, while others give coaches and trainers an overall look at players performance.

-While baseball has been a bit late to the party as compared to say running, tennis or swimming, there is a healthy selection of gadgets that aim to take your performance up a notch.
+Amateurs can get in on this, too.
+Even though baseball has been a bit late to the party as compared to say running, tennis or swimming, there is a healthy selection of gadgets that aim to take your performance up a notch.

 Simply take a few swings and the 3-axis accelerometers and gyroscopes in Zepp’s second generation tracker will instantly evaluate areas where you need to improve.

 The device attaches to the end of your bat and monitors: bat speed at impact, hand speed max, time to impact, attack angle and vertical angle at impact.
 Each swing can be tagged with the hit type and location then stored for later reference.
 The built-in flash storage has enough memory for up to 2,000 swings.

 Like some of the other devices on this list, you can access video and 3D swing analysis.
 The accompanying smartphone app also provides personalized video training programs from MLB Players and coaches.